kubeflow/website/content/en/docs/components/pipelines/pipelines-quickstart.md

 ## Deploy Kubeflow and open the Kubeflow Pipelines UI

-There are several options to [deploy Kubeflow Pipelines](/docs/components/pipelines/installation/), follow the option that best suits your needs.
+There are several options to [deploy Kubeflow Pipelines](/docs/components/pipelines/installation/overview/), follow the option that best suits your needs.
 If you are uncertain and just want to try out kubeflow pipelines it is recommended to start with the [standalone deployment](/docs/components/pipelines/installation/standalone-deployment/).

-Once you have deployed Kubeflow Pipelines make sure you can access the UI, this step depends on the method of deployment.
+Once you have deployed Kubeflow Pipelines, make sure you can access the UI.
+The steps to access the UI vary based on the method you used to deploy Kubeflow Pipelines.

 ## Run a basic pipeline

-Kubeflow Pipelines offers a few default samples that you can use to try out Kubeflow Pipelines quickly.
+Kubeflow Pipelines offers a few samples that you can use to try out Kubeflow Pipelines quickly.
 The steps below show you how to run a basic sample that includes some Python operations, but doesn't include a machine learning (ML)
 workload: